mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 This is to collect the image paths and their corresponding captions into csv files, used for creating sample indexes in traning data loading.

-After execution, the ready-to-train data should be in following structure.
+After execution, the ready-to-train data should be in the following structure.
 ```text
 data_dir
 ├── part_1.csv # annotation